abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 we can simply watch the different states that arise and consider their nature.
 We don’t need to argue with anything.
 Arguing only causes restlessness.
-Whatever emotion arises is within the domain of our awareness and we simply watch.
+Whatever emotion arises is within the domain of our awareness, and we simply watch.
 Whether it’s joyful or the absolute opposite, each experience is within the boundaries of our awareness.
 We just sit, watch, recognize, and contemplate them all.
 They will naturally cease.
 Why do they cease?
 Because that is their nature.
 It is this realization of the true nature of change that strengthens and stills the mind.
 With such insight there is tranquility and peace.

 What we call “me” is merely a convention.
-We are born without names.
+We are born without names, then somebody gives us a name.
+After being called this name for a while, we start to think that a thing called “me and mine” actually exists.
-Then somebody gives us a name and after being called this name for a while, we start to think that a thing called “me and mine” actually exists.
-Then we feel we have to spend our lives looking after it.
+Then we feel we have to spend our whole lives looking after it.
 The wisdom of the Buddha knows how to let go of this “me,” this “self,” and all that pertains to it—possessions, attitudes, views, and opinions.
 This means letting go of the conditions that make suffering arise, and